smirko-dev/fitbit-clockface/README.md

 It comes with
 - time (12/24hr format), date (including weekday)
 - languages: de-DE, en-EN
-- battery icon with status in percentage
+- battery icon (Ionic: and status in percentage)
 - next calendar event of the current day
-- user activity in case of no events
+- user activity in case of no events (selectable in settings menu)

 Find the latest published version in the [Fitbit gallery](https://gallery.fitbit.com/details/ae441b73-2660-407f-b796-a98d1d0583a0).